 As the weather turns warm each year, more and more places find ways to have music festivals and events outside.
 This can be a nice way to be outside but still be with a group of people.
 What’s great is that you can be as active or relaxed as you want in this kind of setting.

 Colorado Springs offers plenty when it comes to outdoor music concerts and festivals.
 Check out Peak Radar online for a list of free summer concerts, including Classic Tuesdays at Bancroft Park.
 Every Tuesday through August 31, musicians from the Colorado Spring Philharmonic share classical music with audience members at this event.
-Rocky Mountain Food Tours has a similar list of free concerns seniors might want to peruse.
+Rocky Mountain Food Tours has a similar list of free concerts seniors might want to peruse.

 Finding a good spot in a nice grassy area surrounded by nature and enjoying some delicious food is the ultimate in outdoor delight.
 It doesn’t take much work before, during or after, but a picnic can be hours of outdoor activity in the right conditions.